digidem/digital-democracy.org/_posts/blog/2013-10-12-participatory-mapping-for-indigenous-rights.md

 The participants highlighted the importance that the technology for mapping and monitoring is accessible to indigenous peoples and that the information is controlled by them.

 Over the coming months we will be releasing new tools that we hope will make mapping, GIS and environmental monitoring more accessible to indigenous peoples in remote areas.
 Follow our ongoing work with indigenous people in [Chiapas](http://www.digital-democracy.org/ourwork/chiapas/), [Peru](http://www.digital-democracy.org/ourwork/ra/) and [Guyana](http://www.digital-democracy.org/ourwork/guyana/).

+(The photo is of @minassetra with the proud people of Pandumaan-Sipituhuta, who are struggling to save the last of their forests from destruction for paper pulp.
+[Find out more here](http://vimeo.com/60945115))